deltachat/deltachat-pages/_posts/2022-12-12-ui-development.md

 author: olgax,rosano
 ---

 What do indigenous communities in the Amazon rainforest, friends in Cuba, families in Iran, activists from Russia, a monastery in Cambodia, and many folks in the Fediverse have in common?

-You guessed it: they're using Delta Chat because it's:
+They're using Delta Chat because it is:

 - **adaptable**: Indigenous communities use solar powered routers deep in the rainforest, facilitating fast local Wi-Fi chats and